yanfj/SwiftTheme/README.md

 - `Demo` shows how to use index mode and how to save the last selection of themes and other general usages.
 - `PlistDemo` shows how to use plist mode and how to download themes that packaged in zip files.

+## FAQ

+1. Why theme_setStatusBarStyle doesn't work as expected?

+    You will need to `Info.plist` in `View Controller-based status bar appearence` set to `NO`.

+2. Can I manually cancel the theme of a property?

+    Sure, make `nil`. example: `view.theme_backgroundColor = nil`.

 ## Contribution